Gill Family Aboriginal and Torres Strait Islander Scholarship

 Established in 2014, the Gill Family Aboriginal and Torres Strait Islander Scholarship is intended to assist students from Aboriginal and Torres Strait Islander backgrounds.

-- Discounted accommodation, up to $20 per week or $1400 per annum, (subject to availability, see the Discounted accommodation offer section below for further information).
+- Discounted accommodation offer, of up to $20 per week or $1400 per annum, (subject to availability, see more details on the Discounted accommodation offer at ACU Living and Learning Communities)

 - Campus: Melbourne or Ballarat

 - Year Level: second year or above (in semester 1, 2023)

 Applicants are required to provide the following as part of the application:

 - A written statement of approximately 250 words outlining:

 - how this scholarship could financially support your studies and career aspirations.

 - your participation in community activities through the Jim- Baa-Yer Indigenous Higher Education Unit, that shows your commitment to ACU’s Mission and your community.